dalegacusan/agriblockchain/README.md

 ## General Information

-The challenge was to create an application (web or mobile) to help the agricultural sector have an efficient farm-to-market process by utilizing blockchain technology.
+The challenge was *to create an application (web or mobile) to help the agricultural sector have an efficient farm-to-market process by utilizing blockchain technology*.

-Our team's solution is to connect the involved and interested parties: the Farmers, NGOs and Donors/Sponsors.
-We provide a way for the programs of the NGOs to be more accessible.
+Our team's solution is **to connect the involved and interested parties: the Farmers, NGOs and Donors/Sponsors.
+We provide a way for the programs of the NGOs to be more accessible**.

 Bayanihan will help
 * Widen the sponsor and produce supplier network of NGOs